Arriiaa/Arriiaa.github.io/_posts/2024-11-20-Game Impression#10.md

 categories: analysis
 ---

-This blog is written for the assignment of the GSND 5111 course.
-We are required to play a Rhythm game and write thoughts about it.
+<strong style="background-color: yellow;">This blog is written for the assignment of the GSND 5111 course.
+We are required to play a Rhythm game and write thoughts about it.</strong>

 Right before starting this assignment, I played Hi-Fi Rush, a game that's famous for blending rhythm and action seamlessly.
 Before this, I’d tried plenty of games that mix music elements into their gameplay, like the roguelike-inspired Crypt of the NecroDancer and the FPS-driven Metal: Hellsinger.
 But Hi-Fi Rush totally blew me away with how well it combined rhythm and action.